andrealorenzon/testo_tesi/tesi.md

 *Fig 7 : Example of ROC curve.
 AUC (Area under the curve) are shown in the bottom-right legend.*

 A ROC gives an intuitive visualization of a classifier performance: the dotted diagonal represent a classifier with no discriminative power, and the more the curve tends to the upper-left corner, the better the classifier is.
 The area under the curve (AUC) gives a commonly used single-valued index of performance.
-The threshold is applied to the cut-off point in probability between the positive and negative classes, which by default for any classifier would be set at 0.5, halfway between each outcome (0 and 1).
+The threshold is applied to the cut-off point in probability between the positive and negative classes, which by default for any classifier would be set at 0.5, halfway between each outcome (0 and 1) or in some cases, the observed proportions of 1s in the dataset.
 A trade-off exists between the TP rate an FP rate, such that changing the threshold of classification will change the balance of predictions towards improving the TP rate at the expense of FP rate, or the reverse case.

 By evaluating the true positive and false positives for different threshold values, the ROC curve is drawn.
 An interesting property is that the ROC is unbiased towards model that performs well on the minority class at the expense of the majority class, or vice versa, making it an interesting choice when dealing with imbalanced data.